Kawerau

 Kawerau is a town in the Bay of Plenty Region on the North Island of New Zealand.
 It is situated 100 km south-east of Tauranga and 58 km east of Rotorua.
 It is the seat of the Kawerau District Council, and the only town in Kawerau District.

 Kawerau is a small community, with an economy that is largely driven by the nearby pulp and paper mill that is run by Norske Skog and OJI Fibre Solutions.
 It is located along State Highway 34, southwest of Onepu, and is the terminus of the East Coast Main Trunk Railway, and the commencing point of the Murupara Branch railway.

+Kawerau is among the three towns in New Zealand with a majority Māori population, along with Ōpōtiki and Wairoa.
 Kawerau was one of the worst-affected towns in the 1987 Edgecumbe earthquake.

 History and culture

 European settlement

 Kawerau, one of the youngest towns in New Zealand, was founded in 1953 as a mill town for the new Tasman pulp and paper mill.
-The site for the mill was chosen because of the ready availability of geothermal energy, water from the Tarawera River and the large supply of pine timber from the nearby Kaingaroa Forest.
+The site for the mill was chosen by the Tasman Pulp and Paper Company because of the ready availability of geothermal energy, water from the Tarawera River and the large supply of pine timber from the nearby Kaingaroa Forest.
+The town site was chosen in February 1953.

 Unlike most other towns of its size, Kawerau was carefully planned before construction.
 The town was built with an impressive number of facilities, to accommodate a multinational specialist workforce.
 The mill continues to drive the local economy and greatly influences the fortunes of the town.
 The town's population peaked in the early 1980s (8718 in the 1981 census) but has declined significantly since then due to the restructuring of the mill and of associated industries.